 The school will engage parents/guardians in the annual evaluation of the FACE efforts through an annual evaluation using a comprehensive needs assessment filled out by instructors, parents, and school staff.
-While collecting evidence about satisfaction with the program and the school's efforts to increase parental involvement will be a part of the evaluation, the survey will also collect specific information on the (1) growth in the number of parents/guardians participating in workshops and meetings; (2) specific needs of parents/guardians; (3) effectiveness of specific strategies; and (4) engagement of parents/guardians in activities to support student academic growth.
-The FACE committee, compiled of instructors, parents, and school staff, will determine the effectiveness of the FACE Plan and make changes if warranted.
-(Marilyn Pangle, District Chair, 870-449-4066, and Rebecca Gustin, Facilitator, 870-449-4244)
+The school improvement committees, compiled of instructors, parents, guardians, and school staff, will determine the effectiveness of the FACE Plan and make changes if warranted.
+While collecting evidence about satisfaction with the program and the school's efforts to increase parent and family engagement will be a part of the evaluation, the survey will also collect specific information on the (1) growth in number of parents/guardians participating in workshops and meetings; (2) specific needs of parents/guardians; (3) effectiveness of specific strategies; and (4) engagement of parents/guardians in activities to support student academic growth.
+(Hannah Shipman, Facilitator, 870-449-4066, and Marilyn Pangle, District School Improvement Chair, 870-449-4066)